 Correlation sets are declared within scopes and associated with them in a manner that is analogous to variable declarations.
 Each correlation set is declared within a scope and is said to belong to that scope.
 Correlation sets that belong to the global process scope are called global correlation sets.
 Correlation sets may also belong to other, non-global scopes, and such correlation sets are called local correlation sets.
 Each correlation set is only visible in the scope in which it is defined and in all scopes nested within the scope it belongs to.
 Thus, global correlation sets are visible throughout the process.
+The name of a correlation set MUST be unique amongst the names of all correlation sets defined within the same immediately enclosing scope.
+This requirement MUST be statically enforced.
 It is possible to "hide" a correlation set in an outer scope by declaring a correlation set with an identical name in an inner scope.